Published: December 16, 2020

 So you could take that as advice — if you cover more needs than expected, you have higher chances to successfully enter the market and reach a wider audience.

 For this business model, you’ll most likely need 3 versions of the website:

 You can either make a separate website for each purpose or create everything within one website.

-To better structure this information, we’ve divided it into three sections — one for each website version.
+To structure this information better, we’ve divided it into three sections — one for each website version.

 Here, we’ll review the main features of the version for customers.

-Normally, such services would ask for personal details that are needed to complete the order during the checkout.
+Normally, such services ask for personal details that are needed to complete orders during the checkout process.

 However, you can ask for some basic info like name or email at the sign-up stage.

 Keep in mind, by asking for certain details at the “sign-up on the website” stage, you risk repelling customers (image by Sarwar Ahmend)

 We recommend being extremely careful here.
 Don’t ask for any information at all as long as it’s not necessary.